zbchristian/huawei_hilink_api/README.md

 ```
 All function return a value of 0, if the call was successful or 1, if it failed.
 The status is available in `$status` and the return value in `$response`.

-To retrieve a value from the returned XML data (stored in `$response`), a call to `_retrieveFromXML` can be used.
+To retrieve a value from the returned XML data (stored in `$response`), a call to `_valueFromResponse` can be used.
 Example:
-after `_getSignal` a call to `_retrieveFromXML "rssi"` will return the value of the signal level.
+after `_getSignal` a call to `_valueFromResponse "rssi"` will return the value of the signal level.
 If only a single parameter is needed, the name can be passed to the function: `_getSignal "rssi"`.

 After the communcation has been done, the API should be terminated by
 ```